tejv/USBCx/README.md

    header to program the board otherwise fw can be updated from GUI after step 6.
 2. Install latest JRE(Java Runtime environment).
 3. Install Driver
-  #Windows
+  ### Windows
+    .
 Install libusb win32 driver.
 By default CY4500 kit will bind to cypress driver.
 You need to manually reinstall libusb win32 driver.
+    .
 Note if device is plugged to different port.
 You need to install libusb win32 driver for that port because by default device bind to cypress driver.
-    Easy way to do this is to use zadig tool from http://zadig.akeo.ie/ Download the tool and run it.
+   .
+Easy way to do this is to use zadig tool from http://zadig.akeo.ie/ .
+Download the tool and run it.
+   .
 In Options menu click on List all devices.
 Then select the analyzer device and change driver to libusbk.
-  #Linux
+  ### Linux
+    .
 Make sure user has read/write permisssion to the usb device.
+    .
 If not then Clicking Start/Stop menu item You will get " Start Command fail" To fix this Create a file /etc/udev/rules.d/99-userusbdevices.rules

         with below line and replug the device.
       SUBSYSTEM=="usb",ATTR{idVendor}=="04b4",ATTR{idProduct}=="0072",MODE="0660",GROUP="plugdev"

         where 04b4 is the vendor id, 0072 is product id of usb device.

 4. Double click on USBCx-<version>.jar.
 5. Log window will show "USBCx HW Attached".
 6. Click start/stop button to start capturing.